Introduction

 Environmental Challenges

 Forests are very important not only for human life because they consume carbon dioxide but also work as a home for many animals and plants.
-Forests help to produce oxygen which is an essential element for humans to survive.
+Forests help produce oxygen, which is an essential element for humans to survive.
 Cutting down the trees and clearing the forests to provide humans a place for living and working by establishing residential and official colonies is heavily affecting the climate.

 Direct/Indirect Environmental values

 Excessive production of carbon dioxide is also causing ocean acidification.
 Today, acidity in the ocean has been at its maximum level for the last 250 years.
-But research shows that it will increase by 150% by the end of 2100 (Wallace, 2017).
+However, research shows that it will increase by 150% by the end of 2100 (Wallace, 2017).

 Policy Description